gavoja/twcss/README.md

 ## Compatibility

-Tinywind aims at compatibility with Tailwind 4.
+TWCSS aims at compatibility with Tailwind 4.
 This is not always possible without compromising on performance.
 For this reason, certain features are not supported.
 Please see the [REFERENCE.md](REFERENCE.md) for the complete list.